-- The area is primarily residential in character and land use with some public houses - There are significant views to High Street and east to Ivy Cottage on rising ground which forms full stop to the street - There are important views out to Parliament Piece at its eastern end - There is significant rural intrusion into street scene - There is a variety of 2 and $2\frac{1}{2}$ storey buildings dating from 17th to 19th Century - The junction with High Street is marked by significant high walls - There is a variety of window types and details - Houses on its northern side at its western end are marked by raised ground floor levels and steps to front doors - There are larger houses at the junction with Manor Road set on line of original road - Materials brick rendered and stone buildings with clay tile and slate roofs
+- The area is primarily residential in character and land use with some public houses - There are significant views to High Street and east to Ivy Cottage on rising ground which forms full stop to the street - There are important views out to Parliament Piece at its eastern end - There is significant rural intrusion into street scene - There is a variety of 2 and 21⁄2 storey buildings dating from 17th to 19th Century - The junction with High Street is marked by significant high walls - There is a variety of window types and details - Houses on its northern side at its western end are marked by raised ground floor levels and steps to front doors - There are larger houses at the junction with Manor Road set on line of original road - Materials brick rendered and stone buildings with clay tile and slate roofs

-5.66 The New Street Conservation Area forms an integral part of the character of the town of Kenilworth forming the Eastern entrance to the town, and should be preserved and retained.
+5.63 The New Street Conservation Area forms an integral part of the character of the town of Kenilworth forming the Eastern entrance to the town, and should be preserved and retained.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features to retain this fine mix of buildings.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14P: Design Management in Lower Ladyes Hill & The Allotments
+Policy KP13P: Design Management in Lower Ladyes Hill and The Odibourne Allotments

-Development proposals in the Lower Ladyes Hill & The Allotments Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Lower Ladyes Hill and the OdibourneAllotments Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: